Transkribus/TranskribusReporting/README.md

 # TranskribusReporting

-Utilities create reports for admins
+Utilities for creating reports for admins